Forgot password

 What’s Ollie’s purpose for Playtime Co.?
 Screenshot by Dot Esports

 Players are led down a path through each Poppy Playtime chapter.
 Objectives are often given by a supposed ally.
 These “allies” are often voiced by an innocent child.
-While Poppy guided you through Chapter Two and appears in Chapter 3, Ollie is actually the “voice” behind the operations this time around.
+While Poppy guided you through Chapter 2 and appears in the third, Ollie is actually the “voice” behind the operations throughout Deep Sleep.
+Help from allies expands in Safe Haven as Doey the Doughman joins the fray, wary of Poppy due to her disappearance during The Hour of Joy and after.

 CatNap and his red smoke in Poppy Playtime Chapter 3